ErikKassubek/ADVOCATE/examples/fuzzing/README.md

 ## Flow

-GFuzz changes the order of the two concurrent instances of the same operation type on the same elements.
+Flow changes the order of the two concurrent instances of the same operation type on the same elements, where the first one succeeded, but the other did not.
 We show three examples of this in

 - [Flow/once.go](./Flow/once.go)
 - [Flow/mutex.go](./Flow/mutex.go)